anthonyzhou-1/ldm_pdes/README.md

 ## Training and Inference
 For more information about the relevant training parameters, see the [configs](configs) directory.

+Workflow for running an experiment:
+- Setup environment
+- Download a dataset
+- Make a log directory (mkdir root/logs)
+- Setup wandb
+-

 Before running an experiment it is recommended to make a logs directory for model outputs. (mkdir root/logs)

 ### Autoencoder